zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 3. Select Deceased identification's type (Singapore ID or foreign)
 <br/>Enter the identification number.

-4. Click [Submit] to proceed.
+4. Click `Submit` to proceed.

 ------------
->If there is an existing record for the deceased ID entered above, all [ACTIVE CERTIFICATE LISTING] with [CERT Status] will be listed.
+<br/>If there is an existing record for the deceased ID entered above, all [ACTIVE CERTIFICATE LISTING] with [CERT Status] will be listed.
-<br/>Here, you may opt for
+<br/>Here, you may opt for:
->>a) [Request for Variation / Amendment] or
+<br/>a) [Request for Variation / Amendment] or
 <br/>b) [Request for Cert Extract]

->Click on [View Detail] button to see details before clicking on [Request for Variation/Amendment] or [Request for Cert Extract].
+>Click on `View Detail` button to see details before clicking on `Request for Variation/Amendment` or `Request for Cert Extract`.

 If there is no record, you will be prompted to enter the particulars of the deceased your details as the applicant in this form on the screen.

 *Note: The relationship with the deceased is available if beneficiary is selected under the Category of Applicant.
 Consulting/Law Firm or Agency is available if Consulting/Law Firm or Agency/category is selected.
 Both fields would not active if other than the above two categories is selected.*